Arab Peace Initiative: Hamas

 After the revival of the initiative in March 2007, Hamas continued a policy of ambiguity with many officials giving mixed responses.
 Hamas spokesman Fawzi Barhum told Haaretz that "the issue is not a 'yes' or 'no' by Hamas regarding the initiative.
 We respect the Arab efforts to attain Palestinian rights and we will act within the Arab consensus.
 Nonetheless, the Zionist enemy continues to reject the initiative and we will not determine our position in reference to it before it has been accepted."
 Haaretz sources in Palestine state that Hamas wanted to oppose the initiative outright but did not do so because it did not want to break with the Saudi Arabian government.

 In November 2008, PLO Negotiations Affairs Department published ads promoting the Arab Peace Initiative in Israeli dailies.
 Meshaal in response stated that "The rights of Palestinians can be achieved only through resistance, not advertisements."
-However, in an interview with BBC's Jeremy Bowen in April 2008, he threw his support behind the initiative.
+However, in an interview with BBC's Jeremy Bowen in April 2008, Meshaal threw his support behind the initiative.

 Time stated in January 2009 that "In the Arab world, only Hamas and Hizballah, with the backing of Tehran, reject the Arab peace initiative."
 Left-wing Israeli commentator and former Minister of Justice Yossi Beilin also said in January 2009 that "Hamas considers its adherence to the three "nos" of Khartoum from 1967, which the entire Arab world abandoned in adopting the Arab peace initiative, to be its primary distinctive feature Fateh.
 Even a prolonged battering by the IDF will not bring Hamas to make this change."
 The Khaleej Times editorialized in December 2008 that "The Arab peace plan remains the best and most pragmatic solution to Palestine-Israel conflict....
 Even though Hamas and Islamic Jihad are not prepared to accept anything short of the entire Palestine occupied in 1940s, if the plan is accepted by Israel and US, the Arabs could possibly persuade Islamists to embrace it too."

-In 2017, Hamas presented a new charter in which it seemingly accepted a Palestinian state based on 1967 borders.
+In May 2017, Hamas updated its covenant, expressing a willingness to accept a Palestinian state within the 1967 borders.
+However, it maintained its stance on several key issues: it did not abandon its commitment to resistance and the military option against Israel to achieve a Palestinian state, insisted on the right of return for the 1948 Palestinian refugees and the 1967 displaced to all Palestinian territories, and continued to view jihad, as a legitimate and strategic option for defending and reclaiming Palestinian rights.